Part 3: Observing Techniques

 Brightness affects visual sensitivity to a flicker stimulus: a constant flicker is more difficult to perceive in dim rather than bright lights, but flicker that is slower and more extreme can be perceived in fainter lights.

 When there are multiple sources of turbulence, the larger amplitude (surface layer and geographic) turbulence will mask the quicker and less visible high altitude turbulence.
-High altitude, high frequency turbulence may not be visible at all to the naked eye: stars that appear absolutely steady to the naked eye can appear to be a boiling hive of speckles in a telescope.
 Discrimination can be improved with binocular observation, which will suppress the low frequency variations in brightness and show the high frequency variation more clearly.

-The upshot is that twinkling is a poor method for assessing high frequency, high altitude turbulence and mixed turbulence, but is generally a reliable indicator of low frequency surface and orographic turbulence.
+The upshot is that twinkling is a poor method for assessing high frequency, high altitude turbulence and mixed turbulence, but is generally a useful indicator of low frequency (usually ground, low altitude and orographic) turbulence.
 By itself it signals momentary conditions that can easily change, but combined with an understanding of local weather conditions and diurnal cooling patterns, it can be sufficient to indicate whether it is worthwhile to set up for the evening.

 A compact seeing scale

-Once a telescope has been set up or an observatory opened for work, it is more practical to assess seeing by means of a telescopic image.
-For that purpose a scale of seeing evaluation is valuable.
+Once the telescope has been set up or an observatory opened for work and the instrument has sufficiently cooled down, the most effective way to assess seeing is by examining a telescopic star image.
+For that purpose various scales of seeing have been developed.

-The key attributes of a reliable and useful rating scale are that the categories are easy to apply, the judgments will be consistent and replicable across observers and conditions, the categories adequately capture the underlying variation, and the ratings are useful for purposes of analysis or prediction.
+The key attributes of a reliable and useful rating scale are that the categories adequately capture the underlying variation, the categorical judgment is easy to make and will be consistent and replicable across observers and conditions, and the ratings are useful for purposes of analysis or prediction.

 In the previous page, I pointed out the problems with current seeing scales.
-The Antoniadi and APLO scales are too subjective, while the Pickering Douglass Standard Scale uses 10 intervals, too many for reliable use given the basic variability of atmospheric turbulence.
-Time averaged photographic FWHM is highly reliable but does not assess the visual quality of seeing and cannot distinguish the frequency and amplitude of the turbulence.
+The Antoniadi and APLO scales are too subjective, while the usual versions of the Pickering-Douglass Standard Scale are expanded to 10 intervals too many for reliable use, given the basic variability of atmospheric turbulence and the well established finding from psychophysics that rating scales with more than about 5 to 7 intervals only amplify errors in judgment.
+(Note that the original version of the Standard Scale used 7 even numbered intervals.)
+Time averaged photographic FWHM is highly reliable but does not assess the visual quality of seeing and cannot distinguish scintillation from oscillation or the frequency and amplitude of the turbulence.

 Based on my observing experience, I have adapted the Standard Scale to make it compact, simple and more robust to short term variations in turbulence.
-My version anchors each step on the stable appearance of a single specific feature, or the lack of any recognizable structure.
-The scale is based on the common academic rating A to F (omitting E), and the "grades" can be tweaked if desirable by applying plus (+) or minus () according to the "severity of turbulence" criterion.
+My version anchors each step on the stable appearance of a single specific feature of the star diffraction artifact.
+The scale is based on the common academic rating A to F (omitting E), and the "grades" can be tweaked if desirable by applying plus (+) or minus () according to the "severity of turbulence" criteria described in the table.

 Note that an aperture of about 6 inches (150mm) is approximately the smallest aperture at which complex variations in seeing are noticeable.
-In smaller apertures seeing is perceptible as the "bodily motion" or "dancing" of the stellar image.
+In smaller apertures seeing is mostly perceptible as oscillation ("bodily motion" or "dancing") of the stellar image.

 In general, low frequency (instrument and surface) turbulence evolves from the undistorted diffraction pattern through small dancing movements to large dancing movements and increasing amounts of flashing or "spiking" around the star image.
 In contrast, high frequency (high geographic and high altitude) turbulence evolves from the undistorted diffraction pattern through coarse speckling of the diffraction rings, to medium speckling that includes the Airy disk, through high frequency speckling that is too rapid for the eye to resolve and flashing that lights up a large area of aerosol diffusion.